 Authoring richly laid out posts is a key strength of WordPress.

-By embracing blocks as an interaction paradigm we can potentially unify multiple different interfaces into one.
-Instead of learning how to write shortcodes, custom HTML, or paste URLs to embed, there's a common flow for inserting any kind of content that is reliable and expected.
+By embracing “the block”, we can potentially unify multiple different interfaces into one.
+Instead of learning how to write shortcodes, custom HTML, or paste URLs to embed, you should do with just learning the block, and all the pieces should fall in place.

 “Mystery meat” refers to hidden features in software, features that you have to discover.
 WordPress already supports a large amount of blocks and 30+ embeds, so let’s surface them.

 Gutenberg is being developed on GitHub, and you can try an early beta version today from the plugin repository.
 Though keep in mind

 Solid overview from iThemes of things you need to know about Gutenberg.

 Very soon, the Gutenberg WordPress editor will become part of the WordPress core.
 What does that mean for you?
 What if you’re already using a page builder?
 In this post, we’ll walk through the basics of the new Gutenberg editor for WordPress and what you need to know.
 What is the Gutenberg WordPress Editor?